kitschpatrol/yanki-connect/readme.md

 ## Acknowledgements

+Thanks to Alex Yatskov for creating [Anki-Connect](https://foosoft.net/projects/anki-connect/).

-Alex Yatskov created Anki-Connect.
-All of the embedded action descriptions in Yanki Connect are directly from the Anki-Connect project readme.
+All of the embedded action descriptions in Yanki Connect are directly from the [Anki-Connect project readme](https://git.foosoft.net/alex/anki-connect/src/branch/master/README.md).

 <!-- contributing -->